A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

+Considering the channel spatial non-stationarity and the existence of VRs, the authors in \cite{[2]} proposed uplink distributed receivers based on variational message passing (VMP).
+As shown in \cite[Fig. 3]{[2]}, VMP was first implemented at each local processing unit (LPU).
+Then the decoded symbols from the LPUs were fused at the CPU to derive the final detected symbols.
+Various initialization options for VMP, data fusion strategies, and final detected schemes in the CPU were considered with different processing complexities.
+Based on these various strategy choices, a variety of potential VMP receivers could be applied in different practical applications.
+Numerical results demonstrated that the proposed scheme outperformed the fully centralized one and approached the genie-aided match filter \cite{burchill1995matched}.
+More interestingly, the LPU aided schemes alleviated the processing complexity in a parallel manner.

-$\bullet$ \emph{Message Passing Based Beamforming Schemes}: Some algorithms based on message passing schemes have been proposed to reduce the processing complexity of XL-MIMO.
-The authors in \cite{[96]} considered the scenario that a BS equipped with the ULA-based XL-MIMO serving $K$ single-antenna UEs.
-Based on variational message passing (VMP), they proposed a centralized VMP algorithm.
-At the same time, the authors in \cite{[2]} proposed a distributed VMP algorithm that allowed distributed processing at local processing units and analyzed a range of complexity-performance trade-off to adapt to different requirements.
-To overcome three major challenges in XL-MIMO systems: computational complexity, scalability, and non-stationarities, the authors in \cite{[79]} proposed a decentralized receiver based on a combination of belief propagation (BP) and VMP.
-Moreover, the authors in \cite{2022arXiv220510620H} proposed a low-complexity graph neural network (GNN) enhanced approximate message passing (AMP) scheme, called AMP-GNN.
+To overcome three major challenges in XL-MIMO systems: computational complexity, scalability, and non-stationarities, the authors in \cite{[79]} proposed an uplink decentralized receiver based on a combination of belief propagation (BP) and VMP.
+In this scheme, all LPUs decoded the symbols in parallel and could exchange information with respective adjacent LPUs.
+This decentralized receiver, which was scalable, was seen to outperform other decentralized receivers and could achieve almost the same performance as a centralized benchmark scheme.

+Moreover, the authors in \cite{2022arXiv220510620H} proposed a low-complexity graph neural network (GNN) enhanced approximate message passing (AMP) scheme, called AMP-GNN, which was a model-driven DL-based detector.
 The neural network structure was obtained by unfolding the AMP detector and incorporating the GNN module.
 The proposed processing scheme could efficiently cancel for the multi-user interference and achieve both the low complexity for the AMP detector and the efficiency of the GNN module.
+And the proposed AMP-GNN could significantly improve the performance of the AMP detector.